zihanliang/qtm350-quiz03/README.md

    - t2.micro instance type (free tier eligible)
 2. Create an SSH key pair (`.pem`) or use an existing one.
 Ensure the key pair has the correct permissions with `chmod`
 3. Configure security groups to allow SSH access
-4. Allocate at least 15GB disk space
+4. Allocate at least 10GB disk space (but less than 30GB) for the instance
 5. Connect to the instance using `ssh -i <key.pem> ubuntu@<public-ip>`
 6. Update and upgrade system packages with `apt`
 7. Install required packages: `python3` `python3-pandas`, `python3-matplotlib`, `python3-numpy`, and `python3-seaborn`